tensorpack/tensorpack/examples/ResNet/README.md

 ## imagenet-resnet.py

-ImageNet training code of pre-activation ResNet.
+Training code of pre-activation ResNet on ImageNet.
 It follows the setup in [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch) and gets similar performance (with much fewer lines of code).
 More results to come.